 Recent changes to Florida law make persons convicted of a 4th DUI eligible for a hardship license.
-This much needed relief for people who have changed their life.
-Previously, there was no possibility for such person to ever get ther license back.
-Now, if you have received 4 DUI’s you must wait 10 years from the date of your permanent drivers license revocation to apply for a hardship license.
+This much-needed relief for people who have changed their life.
+Previously, there was no possibility for such a person to ever get his or her license back.
+Now, if you have received 4 DUIs you must wait ten years from the date of your permanent driver's license revocation to apply for a hardship license.
 Next year, that wait time will only be five years.

 There will be several criteria to meet in order to qualify.
 If you do qualify, there will be restrictions to the license.
-While it is not been finally determined, it is expected that in order to receive a hardship license, you will need to complete DUI school, and stay drug and alcohol free.
-It is also likely that you will be required to have an ignition inter-lock device for a number of years.
+While it is not finally determined, it is expected that in order to receive a hardship license, you will need to complete DUI school and stay drug and alcohol-free.
+It is also likely that you will be required to have an ignition interlock device for a number of years.

 A: If, as you state, it was not part of your sentence, you do not need to complete the class as part of probation.
 Your probation officer can clear this up for you.

-After 5 years you may be eligible for a hardship license under a very difficult DMV supervision plan.
-In order to have a hardship license you will have to complete DUI Level II and navigate several other requirements by the DMV.
+After five years, you may be eligible for a hardship license under a very difficult DMV supervision plan.
+In order to have a hardship license, you will have to complete DUI Level II and navigate several other requirements by the DMV.